dotnet/docs-aspire/docs/logging/nats-component.md

 ## Example usage

-In the _Program.cs_ file of your projects, call the <xref:Microsoft.Extensions.Hosting.AspireNatsClientExtensions.AddNatsClient%2A> extension method to register a `INatsConnection` to send logs and traces to NATS and the .NET Aspire Dashboard.
+In the _Program.cs_ file of your projects, call the <xref:Microsoft.Extensions.Hosting.AspireNatsClientExtensions.AddNatsClient%2A> extension method to register an `INatsConnection` to send logs and traces to NATS and the .NET Aspire Dashboard.
 The method takes a connection name parameter.

 ```csharp
 builder.AddNatsClient("nats");
 ```

-You can then retrieve an `INatsConnection` instance using dependency injection.
+You can then retrieve the `INatsConnection` instance using dependency injection.
 For example, to retrieve the client from a service:

 ```csharp
 public class ExampleService(INatsConnection client)